 Vigor and bearing of the tree: The Utah Giant variety is medium vigor and has a semi-erect bearing.

-Cold hours: American sources need a cold of 800 hours below 7ºC.
+Chill hours: American sources need a cold of 800 hours below 7ºC.

 Utah Giant Cherry, morphological characteristics